simple-tracer/about/README.md

 Simple Tracer consists of five key components:

 1. **Flamingo**, the app for residents to check in to buildings.
-Built with Ionic.
+Built with Flask as a PWA.

-2. **Eagle**, an API that manages checking in and out to allow for new solutions to be built.
-Built with Express and Node.js.

-3. **Hummingbird**, a website that powers building registration and QR code generation.
-Built with HTML, CSS & JS.
+2. **Hummingbird**, a website that powers building registration and QR code generation.
+Built with Flask

-4. **Hornbill**, a web app for contact tracers to identify contacts and issue quarantine orders.
+3. **Hornbill**, a web app for contact tracers to identify contacts and issue quarantine orders.
+Built with Flask

-5. **Parrot**, a python script for creating admin users for Hornbill.
+4. **Parrot**, a python script for creating admin users for Hornbill.

 Collectively, all of these can deployed with just a few clicks by following the guide below.